How to make your own Moss Pumpkins!

 Though it looks great, I think I like the smaller ones covered in the moss sections better.

-If you use the loose preserved moss, just spray the pumpkin with 3M spray glue, a section at a time, and press the loose moss into it, holding it until it sets.
+If you choose to use the loose preserved moss, just spray the pumpkin with 3M spray glue, a section at a time, and press the loose moss into it, holding it until it sets.

 It’s a lot messier than using the moss mat so I probably won’t use this type of moss in the future.